 That’s without considering the cost of moving to an area with a higher cost of living and of taking out a newer, more expensive mortgage.

-All of these expenses should be taken into account, but they still may be well worth it!
+All of these expenses should be considered, but they still may be well worth it.
 The same goes for remodeling.
-It certainly can be pricey, but the quality of life improvement has the potential to be enormous.
+It certainly can be pricey, but the quality-of-life improvement has the potential to be enormous.

 How Much Does It Cost To Remodel?

 According to September 2022 data from Home Advisor, in the U.S. the average home renovation costs $47,922.
 The typical range is $17,915 – $78,103.

 You’ll want to carefully price out the following, getting multiple quotes and bids, and doing careful research on the costs of remodeling such as:

-- Permits: $60 – $500.
-Although every local municipality is different, yours will probably require a permit for remodeling projects such as window installation, plumbing work, structural changes, fencing installation, and electrical work.
+- Permits: $50 – $1,800.
+Although every local municipality is different, yours will probably require a permit for home renovation projects such as window installation, plumbing work, structural changes, fencing installation, and electrical work.

 - Architectural planning: $2,000 – $8,500+.
 If you have a larger, more complex remodel, it’s wise to hire an architect who can plan it out for you.

 - Labor: $20 – $150 per hour.
 If you don’t have the skill, time, or desire to DIY your remodel, you’ll have to contract it out.

-- Materials: Material cost varies so widely that we can’t put a price on this.
+- Materials: Material costs can vary so widely that we can’t put a price on this.

 Tip: Experts suggest that you add 20% onto your initial budget to account for unforeseen problems and costs when planning on home improvements.